 At Plat.AI, we’re ready to deploy ML traditionally used in data science yet are also keen on best tackling unique and industry-specific problems.
-Other modelling approaches considered can be psychometric and econometric, or, respectively, modelling human and economic factors.
+Other modeling approaches considered can be psychometric and econometric, or, respectively, modeling human and economic factors.
 At Plat.AI, it is our mission to help you identify and improve existing and future needs.
-Our goal is to automate decision making with the use of sophisticated modelling techniques, not only potential eliminating human tasks but also improving and streamlining decision making processes.
+Our goal is to automate decision-making with the use of sophisticated modeling techniques, not only potentially eliminating human tasks but also improving and streamlining decision-making processes.

 Data Visualization: Summary and representation of information obtained from data.
 More artistic, the main goal is to present findings and graphics in a digestible manner for the intended audience.

-Supervised Learning: ML application where there is a defined target about data available for modeling.
+Supervised Learning: ML application with a defined target about data available for modeling.
 The predictive modeling approaches usually fall under supervised learning, given they aim to predict a previously described outcome given an existing array of data.
-We can think of supervised learning as more specialized approaches.
+We can think of supervised learning as a more specialized approaches.

 Classification: A more roughly defined technique; generally, the aim is to classify using some modeling technique.
 We could classify the probability of retention using nonlinear regression and a cutoff.
 Say we use a model to predict chances of retention; anything estimated at 75% or higher can be labeled retained, and anything below not kept.
 We could also classify written text like product reviews into positive, negative, or neutral using deep learning techniques.
 In both these cases, the type of learning would be supervised.
 However, classification can also be unsupervised in the case of clustering or principal component analysis.
 At Plat.AI, we believe classification techniques are impactful regardless of industry.
 They can help streamline operational resources, including providing insight into things like marketing campaigns.
 By having your data work for your business needs, you maximize your resources and gain valuable insights.